teemu-u/contact-center-hack/README.md

 1. An Azure subscription
 2. A resource group with the `Contributor` role assigned
 3. Basic knowledge of Python
+4. GitHub account
-4. Visual Studio Code
+5. [GitHub Codespaces](https://github.com/features/codespaces) or Visual Studio Code for local development
-5. Python (tested with version 3.12.5)
+6. Python for local development (tested with version 3.12.5)

 ## Hackathon Format: Challenge-Based
 This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
 Each challenge includes one or more self-contained tasks designed to test and enhance your skills in specific aspects of AI app development.
 You will approach these challenges by: